 Dear Accident-Prone Tourist,

-To give you a better understanding of our policies, let's start off by delineating between trip interruption and trip delay, which are two different benefits.
-A trip interruption occurs when travel is interrupted by a specific event, like a death in the family, or a crisis, such as your house burning down while you're away.
+To give you a better understanding of our policies, let's explore a few benefits.
+A trip interruption occurs when travel is interrupted by a specific event that would require you to abandon your trip and return home.
+This may be a death in the family or a crisis such as your house burning down while you're away.

-Trip delay would occur if the cruise launch on which you're scheduled were delayed due to circumstances like a tropical storm - something that keeps the actual trip from beginning.
+A trip delay occurs when the start of your cruise is delayed due to circumstances like a tropical storm—something that keeps the actual trip from beginning.

-You mentioned the cruise line's policy being pricey.
 Typically, when you opt for a cruise line policy, you are opting for a set pricing structure, notes USAToday.com.
-This price "may be on the high side" because cruise lines sell bundled policies, which typically include trip cancellation coverage — something a Tokio Marine HCC — MIS Group plan would not include.
-A cruise line's insurance plan, adds USA Today, "may not be the most comprehensive on the market for the price."
+This price “may be on the high side” because cruise lines sell bundled policies, which typically include trip cancellation coverage – something our Atlas Travel policy does not include.

 Tokio Marine HCC – MIS Group Representative